 The Counseling Center staff is committed to training and shares the philosophy that supervision and mentoring are essential in helping a post-doctoral candidate to advance in professional confidence, competence, and autonomy.
 Our goal is to support and prepare new professionals to move forward with skill, creativity, and flexibility into professional positions in a range of settings, with a focus on counseling centers.

 Individual Supervision: The post-doctoral fellow will receive at minimum 2 hours of supervision a week with a licensed clinical psychologist.
 Supervisors primarily embrace an integrative theoretical orientation that relies upon a psychodynamic/relational emphasis, utilizing multicultural, feminist, developmental, systemic and cognitive behavioral theories.
-Audio-recordings of therapy sessions may be utilized in supervision.

 Clinical Seminar: During this weekly, one-hour seminar, the fellow, externs, and psychologists rotate case presentations and didactic presentations.
 Topics primarily focus on therapy, ethics, and multi-cultural competency, with some variation depending on need and interest.
 In addition to honing consultative skills, the post-doctoral fellow will also have the opportunity to further his or her oral, written, and case conceptualization skills during the course of the seminar.